Receive our newsletter

 What’s not open?

-- The Garden Terraces
+• The Garden Terraces (open 1 May 2026)

-How do I visit during winter?
+How do I visit in winter?

-On some days in winter, depending on how the tides fall during daylight hours, you can only visit the island for a short period.
+St Michael’s Mount is a tidal island which can only be reached via a cobbled causeway at low tide.
+On some days in winter, depending on the tide, you can only visit the island for a short period.
 Occasionally, you can’t visit at all.
-This means it’s very important to check tide times before your visit:

 Is the island ever completely closed during winter?

 Yes, the island is closed on Saturdays during winter and throughout the year.
 It may also close in the event of high winds or storms, or because tide times do not correspond with winter daylight hours.
-We will show a Mount Closure alert on the website and on social media if there are any imminent closures due to bad weather.
+We will show a 'Mount Closure' alert on the website and on social media if there are any imminent closures due to bad weather.

 Can I bring my dog during winter?